-In addition to the career services listed above, Arapahoe/Douglas Works! provides an array of workshops to include but not limited to; Resume Concepts, Interviewing, Navigating LinkedIn, Networking, Job Boards, and Salary Negotiation.
+In addition to the career services listed above, Arapahoe/Douglas Works! provides an array of workshops to include but not limited to; Resume Concepts, Interviewing, Navigating LinkedIn, Guide to Federal Employment, Facebook for Job Search, Virtual Resume, Twitter for Job Search, and Salary Negotiation.